 Hein explained that each time he runs solvent through his lab's acetone recycler, about 80% comes back ready for further use.
 “In the end, it is just like aluminum recycling,” Hein said.
 “Losses due to processing mean it is not an infinite game, but we get a lot more use out of the same material without just throwing it into the landfill.”

 UC Merced staff quickly started taking notice.

 “I’m very excited about this project," said Dean Juan Meza of the School of Natural Sciences.
 “This is a perfect example of our faculty’s entrepreneurial and innovative spirit.
 It serves as a model for our campus’s commitment to sustainability.”

 “We hope to make this common practice rather than the exception at UC Merced,” Vice Chancellor for Research Sam Traina said.
-“Not only does this allow us to contain our research cost and advance our sustainability agenda, it is also an excellent example to our graduate student researchers on the practical use of ‘best practices’ in the research lab.
+“Not only does this allow us to contain our research cost and advance our sustainability agenda, but it's also an excellent example to our graduate student researchers on the practical use of ‘best practices’ in the research lab.
 This will serve them well when they leave UC Merced and set up research labs or chemical businesses of their own."

-“We’d have to develop protocols and train people,” Hein said, “but I’m hoping we can put together a package of information so other campuses can implement this, too.”
+Other universities are also paying attention to UC Merced's success story.
+The program has already attracted the interest of the Berkeley Center for Green Chemistry.
+"We’d have to develop protocols and train people,” Hein said, “but I’m hoping we can put together a package of information so other campuses can implement this, too.”